Spin Fishing The River Tay

 When (and not before) the above key movement & cast angle points become 'automatic pilot' for you the next important part of success with spinning is to 'switch on' and not 'switch off' each time your lure hits the water.
-I agree that often a salmon will 'attack' a lure when your mind has drifted away as it can be difficult in a tranquil riverbank setting to stay 100% focussed at all times but you need to be aware of your lure's depth & speed.
-It's important to adjust the retrieve depth of your lure to suit the varying water level and temperature ranges of each season and to match where salmon are likely to be holding in the water column and their eagerness to chase.
-My take on this is high and slow in the water column in freezing conditions and deeper and slightly faster in the water column in warmer water conditions.
+I agree that often a salmon will 'attack' a lure when your mind has drifted away as it can be difficult in a tranquil riverbank setting to stay 100% focussed at all times but you need to be aware of your lure's depth & speed even if you're fishing in auto pilot mode.
+It's important to adjust the retrieve depth of your lure to suit the varying water level and temperature ranges of each season and to match where salmon are likely to be holding in the water column and their eagerness to have a go.
+My take on this from experience is high and slow in the water column in freezing conditions and deeper and slightly faster in the water column in warmer water conditions.

 Spinning Tactics When The Going Is Tough

 If you've followed the above and you've not had success but you know for certain you've been covering salmon then you should retry as a psychologist!
-In other words you've covered the pool perfectly by working 'traditionally' downstream and seperated each cast by 10ft and at good casting distance and with a 'slightly' upstream casting angle.
-If you're on a salmon pool yourself then try an upstream approach as this time an 'educated' salmon will not see the lure coming with the upstream approach.
-This will have even more psychological impact on a salmon if you switch your lure's colours to something completely different which doesn't necessarily mean changing the type of lure you're fishing with.
+In other words you've covered the pool perfectly by working 'traditionally' downstream and separated each cast by 10ft with a consistently good casting distance and 'slight' upstream casting angle.
+Assuming you're on the salmon pool yourself with no other angler to consider then try an upstream approach as this time salmon will not see the lure coming like they did with your initial downstream approach.
+This new upstream approach will also have even more 'psychological impact' on a salmon if you switch your lure's colours to something completely different which doesn't necessarily mean changing the type or size of lure you're fishing with.
 A 'startled' salmon could easily become a reactive salmon!

 Spin Fishing With A Tight Clutch

-Unless you're fishing with a bass lure with little needle point treble hooks that will achieve a shallow surface hook hold you'll need a reasonable degree of hook point pressure to set the bigger hook on a popular (& my opinion unbeatable) ABU 30grm Toby 'Salmo' or the regular (deeper swimming) ABU 28grm Toby.
-The hook on a Toby needs good pressure to be set correctly and you've got no more than 10 seconds to do this when a salmon takes which won't be achieved with a slack clutch.
+Unless you're fishing with a Vision Oneten bass lure with little needle point treble hooks that will achieve a shallow surface hook hold you'll need a reasonable degree of hook point pressure to set the bigger hook on a popular (& my opinion unbeatable) ABU 30gm Toby 'Salmo' or the regular (deeper swimming) ABU 28gm Toby.
+The hook on a Toby needs good pressure to be set correctly and you've got no more than 10 seconds to do this when a salmon takes which you'll be very lucky to achieve with a slack clutch.
 Remember a salmon is a real master at getting rid of unwanted foreign objects in its mouth and it will more than likely prove that to you if you can't set the hook properly due to a slack clutch setting.